Suzanna-Linn/slua/docs/scripts-web1.md

 <div class="script-box intermediate">
 <h4>Random quotes: single view<span class="extra">HTML</span></h4>
-<p4>Requesting the quote on touch, serving the same one</p4>
+<p>Requesting the quote on touch, serving the same one</p>
-<p4>It adds a time to the media URL that is not used, but we need to set a different URL to make it reload</p4>
+<p>It adds a time to the media URL that is not used, but we need to set a different URL to make it reload</p>
 {% capture slua %}-- Random quotes (single view)

 local url = ""